Establishing trust in automated reasoning: Improving the reviewability of automated reasoning systems

 \subsection{Emphasize situated and convivial software}

 }

-As I have explained in section \ref{wide_spectrum_vs_situated}, many important scientific software packages are domain-specific tools and libraries, which have neither the large user base of wide-spectrum software that justifies external audits, nor the narrow focus of situated software that allows for a low-effort one-time review by domain experts.
-Developing suitable intermediate processes and institutions for reviewing such software is perhaps possible, but I consider it scientifically more appropriate to restructure such software into a convivial collection of more situated modules, possibly supported by a shared wide-spectrum layer.
-However, this implies assigning a lower priority to reusability, in conflict with both software engineering traditions and more recent initiatives to apply the FAIR principles to software {[}Barker et al. 2022{]}.
+As mentioned in section \ref{wide_spectrum_vs_situated}, many important scientific software packages are domain-specific tools and libraries, which have neither the large user base of wide-spectrum software that justifies external audits, nor the narrow focus of situated software that allows for a low-effort one-time review by domain experts.
+Developing suitable intermediate processes and institutions for reviewing such software is perhaps possible, but I consider it scientifically more appropriate to restructure such software into a convivial collection of more situated modules, supported by a shared layer that is reviewable due to being wide-spectrum or transparent.
+However, this implies assigning a lower priority to reusability, in conflict with today's best practices in software engineering, and with recent initiatives to apply the FAIR principles to software {[}Barker et al. 2022{]}.

 In such a scenario, a domain library becomes a collection of source code files that implement core models and methods, plus ample documentation of both the methods and implementation techniques.
 The well-known book ``Numerical Recipes'' {[}Press et al. 2007{]} is a good example for this approach.
+Code, documentation, test, and examples need to be written together, with the explicit goal of supporting users in understanding and modifying the code, in the spirit of literate programming {[}Knuth 1984{]}.

-Users make a copy of the source code files relevant for their work, adapt them to the particularities of their applications, and make them an integral part of their own project.
-In the jargon of FLOSS, users make a partial fork of the project.
-Version control systems ensure provenance tracking and support the discovery of other forks.
-Keeping up to date with relevant forks of one's software, and with the motivations for them, is part of everyday research work at the same level as keeping up to date with publications in one's wider community.
+Users whose needs are not fully met by such a library would make a copy of the source code files relevant for their work, adapt them to the particularities of their applications, and make them an integral part of their own project.
+In terms of FLOSS jargon, users would make a partial fork of the project.
+Version control systems of a kind that doesn't exist yet would ensure provenance tracking and support the discovery of other forks.
+Keeping up to date with relevant forks of one's software would become part of everyday research work, much like keeping up to date with publications in one's wider research community.
 In fact, another way to describe this approach is full integration of scientific software development into established research practices, rather than keeping it a distinct activity governed by different rules.
-Yet another perspective is giving priority to the software's role as an expression of scientific knowledge over its role as a tool.
+Yet another perspective is giving priority to the software's role as a representation of scientific knowledge over its role as a tool {[}Hinsen 2014{]}.